MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

 ## Common Query Params

-Almost all of our routes consists the same common query params: geo_context, geo_context_mode, limit & disable_fuzziness. <br/>
+Almost all of our routes consists of the same common query parameters: `geo_context`, `geo_context_mode`, `limit` and `disable_fuzziness`. <br/>
-* `geo_context`: via this param you can give the search engine the geo context of the search.
+* `geo_context`: via this param you can provide the search engine for geo context of the search.
 * `geo_context_mode`: via this param you tell the search engine what to do with `geo_context`.
 You can filter results (which will result with every feature that matches the query and intersects with `geo_context` shape) or you can bias the results.
-So features that intersects with `geo_context` will appear first.
+So features that intersect with the `geo_context` will appear first.
-* `limit`: by default, we will return our top 5 features that matches the query.
-You can change the limit and set it anything from 1 to 15 maximum results.
-We might return less than `limit`, but we limit the returned amount.
+* `limit`: by default, we will return our top 5 features that match the query.
+You can change the limit and set it from 1 to 15 maximum results.
+If there are few results, the response may contain less than `limit`, but the importance is limiting the maximum returned values.
 * `disable_fuzziness`: fuzziness is on by default.
 If you want exact match, you may set `disable_fuzziness: true`.

 ## Usage